Mission Command – A Military Concept Winning Big in Corporate America

 More and more companies are discovering the power of autonomous, front-line leadership.

-Best Buy, a leading electronics retailer, has recognized that the ‘troops’ should be expected to act as local ‘generals’ in order to generate creative solutions and new knowledge.i
+Best Buy, a leading electronics retailer, has recognized that the ‘troops’ should be expected to act as local ‘generals’ to generate creative solutions and new knowledge.i

 This focus on the front-line has been especially important in a turbulent market suffering from the disruptive influence of on-line retailers like Amazon.